UNH Behavioral Intervention Team

 The BIT shall meet regularly during each Fall and Spring Semester and may call meetings at any time if reported behavior of any student(s) disrupts normal operations of any aspect of the University.

 The purpose of meetings shall be to review and act upon any reports of distressed behavior that becomes disruptive and behavior that threatens self or others that have come to the attention of any team or auxiliary team member.
+An auxiliary member is engaged with the work of the BIT on a case-by-case basis.

 Distressed, disruptive or threatening behaviors